-Whether or not animals can have down syndrome requires much research and understanding of the disease itself.
-Although animals, also are prone to suffer from genetic disorders, and they do share genetic similarity to their human counterparts, not all animals can have down syndrome.
+Whether or not animals can have Down syndrome requires much research and understanding of the disease.
+Although animals are prone to genetic disorders and share genetic similarities with their human counterparts, not all animals can have Down syndrome.

-Scientists and researchers can replicate trisomies in mice, to use them as a disease model to study genetic processes.
-However, there are very few reports on animals that may have the syndrome.
+Scientists and researchers can replicate trisomies in mice to use them as a disease model to study genetic processes.
+However, very few reports on animals may have the syndrome.
 We will explore these reports in detail within the scope of this article.

 Table of Contents

 What is Down Syndrome?

 Down syndrome is a condition that occurs due to the presence of an extra copy of the chromosome 21 in the nucleus of the cells of the body.
-The presence of this extra genetic material in the body causes phenotypical characteristics that are exclusive to down syndrome individuals.
+This extra genetic material in the body causes phenotypical characteristics exclusive to individuals with Down syndrome.

-Phenotypically, it is characterized by intellectual disability, susceptibility to develop diseases like Alzheimer’s and thyroid problems, a particular facial appearance, and decreased cognitive function.
+Phenotypically, it is characterized by intellectual disability, susceptibility to developing diseases like Alzheimer’s and thyroid problems, a particular facial appearance, and decreased cognitive function.
 Other problems such as digestive issues and weak muscle tone are also common in Down syndrome patients.

 How Is Down Syndrome Caused?

 At the molecular level, a defect in the process of cell division leads to the daughter cell acquiring an extra copy of the 21st chromosome.
 It is also known as trisomy 21.
-The features of down syndrome can be caused by two different processes.
+Two different processes can cause the features of Down syndrome.

-- An individual can have two normal copies of the 21st chromosome, and extra material from a third 21st chromosome that is attached to another chromosome.
+- An individual can have two normal copies of the 21st chromosome and extra material from a third 21st chromosome attached to another chromosome.
 This process is also called translocation and occurs during the recombination process in cell division.
-It is called non-disjunction down syndrome and occurs in 95% of the cases of Down syndrome.
+It is called non-disjunction Down syndrome and occurs in 95% of the cases of Down syndrome.